Coffee Break Spanish Step by Step

 Listeners will be aware that we’re rerunning the original shows and updating the recordings on a weekly basis.
 All shows which have been published so far in the reruns (up to lesson 30) will continue to be available in the iTunes feed, and we’ll continue to replace the old recordings with updated versions in the coming weeks.
 However, at the moment lessons beyond episode 30 will feature a download link, rather than a link to the blog post associated with that lesson for the time being.

-37 Responses to “Coffee Break Spanish Step by Step”
+41 thoughts on “Coffee Break Spanish Step by Step”

-These Steps are just what is needed.
+1. These Steps are just what is needed.
 Thank you so much.
 They will be useful to plan what and how to study.

 Beth